AhmetAkyil/network-device-monitoring/README.md

 A lightweight **network monitoring system** built with **Spring Boot + MySQL** that periodically checks device availability, logs performance history, and provides a clean web dashboard for monitoring.

-This project demonstrates backend fundamentals with a production mindset:
+This project focuses on core backend concepts such as:

 - Scheduled background jobs
 - REST API design